Deviations of ergodic sums for toral translations II. Boxes: Introduction

-As will be clear from the proof, the same statement holds if $\lambda$ is replaced by any probability measure on $X$ with smooth density.
-Actually, we could replace the two perturbations of the box, the fluctuation of the sides' lengths and the application of an ${\rm SL}(d,\R)$ matrix, by a single random linear perturbation, or by $rM$ with $r$ smoothly distributed in a neighborhood of $1$ and $M \in G_\eta$.
+As it will be clear from the proof, the same statement holds if $\lambda$ is replaced by any probability measure on $X$ with smooth density.
+Actually, we could replace the two perturbations of the box, the fluctuation of the sides' lengths and the application of an ${\rm SL}_d(\R)$ matrix, by a single random linear perturbation, or by $rU$ with $r$ smoothly distributed in a neighborhood of $1$ and $U \in G_\eta$.
 We prefer to keep the perturbations split because their roles in the proof are quite different.

+As it is alluded in the title, the discrepancy is a special case of ergodic sums $\sum_{n=0}^{N-1} A(x+n\a).$ We refer the reader to a recent survey \cite{DFsurvey} for more results and open questions on this subject.

-Our proof of Theorem \ref{dimd} shows that for typical $\a$ a {\it quenched} limit (that is, with fixed $\a$ and $x$ uniformly distributed on $\T^d$) of $D_\cC(x,\a,N)$ does not exist even if we would allow the normalizing sequence $U_N$ to depend on $\a.$ The reason is that the main contribution to the discrepancy comes from a small set of so called {\it small denominators} and, at different scales, different small denominators become important.
-Also, the number of the small denominators of a given size fluctautes.
-Therefore there is a sequence of times when the descripancy is dominated by a single small denominator, so, after a proper normalization we get limiting distribution of compact support.
-On the other hand, we can consider a sequnce of times when there are many small denominators of approximately equal strength, in which case the limiting distribution will be Gaussian.
-Since we can obtain different limit distributions along different sequences, no limit exists as $N\to\infty.$ We note that the absence of quenched limits is often observed in zero entropy systems \cite{BF, dbconvex, Mar2}.
+Our proof of Theorem \ref{dimd} shows that for typical $\a$, a {\it quenched} limit (that is, with fixed $\a,$ and $x$ uniformly distributed on $\T^d$) of $D(\alpha,x,\cC, N)$ does not exist even if we would allow the normalizing sequence to depend on $\a.$ The reason is that the main contribution to the discrepancy comes from a small set of so called {\it small denominators} and, at different scales, different small denominators become important.
+Also, the number of the small denominators of a given size fluctuates.
+Therefore there is a sequence of times when the discrepancy is dominated by a single small denominator, so, after a proper normalization we get limiting distribution of compact support.
+On the other hand, we can consider a sequence of times when there are many small denominators of approximately equal strength, in which case the limiting distribution will be Gaussian.
+Since we can obtain different limit distributions along different sequences, no limit exists as $N\to\infty$ (we refer the reader to \cite{DG, DS} for a more detailed version of this argument).
+We note that the absence of quenched limits is often observed in zero entropy systems \cite{Buf, BF, BS, dbconvex, FK, GM, Mar2}. {To finish, we mention that the paper \cite{DFsurvey} can be consulted for an introduction to problems and results related to limit theorems for toral translations, an active domain of research in the recent years.}